cicl-stanford/teleology_generics/README.md

     - Experiment 3 - [Generic condition](https://cicl-stanford.github.io/teleology_generics/experiment3/index.html?condition=1),
       [Specific condition](https://cicl-stanford.github.io/teleology_generics/experiment3/index.html?condition=2)
 - `figures/` contains all the figures from the paper (generated using the script in `code/R/`).
-- `writeup/` contains the final version of the paper